-This cake will knock your socks off!
-Pumpkin cake with stabilized whipped cream frosting, delicious while not being overly sweet.
+A cake that will knock your socks off!
+Pumpkin cake with stabilized whipped cream frosting, delicious while not being overly sweet and perfect year round.

 This can be served anytime from breakfast to a midnight snack!